LMH01/MGT2_Mod_Tool/docs/documentation_for_mod_creators.md

 ### Limitations
 - Only content of the same type can be replaced
 - The original content can only be restored by restoring the initial backup

+## Mark a mod to modify already existing content

+### Limitations
+- Missing dependencies are not checked so make sure that everything exists
+    - When dependencies are missing the result can be a crashed import or a bugged game
+- Only content of the same type can be modified
+- The original content can only be restored by restoring the initial backup